UHDbits/M73-Tiny-OpenCore/README.md

   | RAM | 2x8GB (16GB) of DDR3-1600 |
   | Storage | ADATA SU800 512GB SATA SSD |
   | Audio | Realtek ALC283 |
-  | External Display | HP ENVY 27 (3840x2160 @ 60Hz)
+  | External Display | Lenovo ThinkVision T24i-20 (1920x1080 @ 60Hz)
   | Ethernet | Intel Ethernet Connection I217-V |
   | Internal WiFi/Bluetooth | AzureWave AW-CE123H (BCM94352HMB) |

-  **If your system does not match these specifications (other than the not-important parts, like the external display), it is not guaranteed that this configuration will work for you.
+  **If your system does not match these specifications, it is not guaranteed that this configuration will work for you.
 If you are unable to get it working, you can create an issue, and I will try to help you to the best of my ability.**

   ## Directions